 Bank of America Senior Vice President Ray Vasquez presented a $100,000 grant to VEDC Chairman of the Board Scott Aney during VEDC’s National Veteran’s Small Business Week Celebration and Resource Fair held on November 9, 2018, at the Entrepreneur Center.
-Over 100 local veteran entrepreneurs, emerging small business owners and resource partners participated in small business networking, an Access to Capital panel and business plan workshops.
+VEDC, in partnership with Travelers, hosted over 100 local veteran entrepreneurs, emerging small business owners and resource partners participated in small business networking, an Access to Capital panel and Guided Business Plan workshop.
 The celebration also included recognition awards presented to local veteran-owned small businesses for their community commitment and service.

 “Small businesses create economic opportunities by providing job retention and creation and commercial growth in their communities,” said Scott Aney, chairman of the board for VEDC.
 “Bank of America and VEDC have a strong history of supporting small business owners and we look forward to continuing our partnership by helping entrepreneurs start and build their businesses.”